Pick Your Dates

 There is only so much you can grasp from pictures and our website.
 A tour is a great way to see camp for yourself while you hear from our staff details of what camp is like.
-Please visit our FAQ section to find out more details about tours.
+Please fill out this form to schedule your tour!

 Bring-A-Friend – Bring a friend who has never before been to a Covenant Harbor summer camp program, and you each save $50.
 You must both attend the same week of camp, and you must register the same day online.